 Annual Audit 2018/19

-The next monthly meeting of Full Council takes place on Thursday 9 May 2019 at 7.00pm.
-This will be the Annual Meeting of KBCC and will see the election of the Chair and Vice-chair for 2019/20.
+The next monthly meeting of Full Council takes place on Thursday 11 July 2019 at 7.00pm.
 The venue will be Kilgetty-Begelly Community Centre.
 Members of the public are invited to attend and a public participation session is always scheduled ahead of the Full Council discussions.
 A copy of the agenda will be attached here in due course.

 Forthcoming Meetings and other local events: